Kometa-Team/Kometa/docs/home/guides/docker.md

    1. use `docker` to run the image
    2. use a text editor to modify a couple of text files until you have a working config file and a single working metadata file.

+Note that running a Docker container is inherently a pretty technical process.
+If you are unable or unwilling to learn the rudiments of using Docker, this may not be the tool for you.

+If the idea of editing YAML files by hand is daunting, this may not be the tool for you.
+All the configuration of PMM is done via YAML text files, so if you are unable or unwilling to learn how those work, you should stop here.

+Finally, this walkthrough is intended to give you a basic grounding in how to get the script running.
+It doesn't cover how to create your own collections, or how to add overlays, or any of the myriad other things PMM is capable of.
+It provides a simple "Getting Started" guide for those for whom the standard install instructions make no sense; presumably because you've never run a Docker container before.

 ## Prerequisites.

 Anywhere you see